razamehar/Predicting-Bank-Customer-Churn/README.md

 # Predictive Modeling:
 ## Model Selection and Hyperparameter Tuning with Cross Validation:
-1. Explored various configurations for the K-Neighbors, Decision Tree, Random Forest, AdaBoost models, and XGBoost classifiers using 80% of the data for training while reserving 20% as a hold-out set.
+- Explored various configurations for the K-Neighbors, Decision Tree, Random Forest, AdaBoost models, and XGBoost classifiers using 80% of the data for training while reserving 20% as a hold-out set.
-2. Subjected model parameters to k-fold cross-validation (k = 10) to identify the best-performing configurations.
+- Subjected model parameters to k-fold cross-validation (k = 10) to identify the best-performing configurations.
-3. Selected Random Forest, Extra Tree, and XGBoosting classifiers for hyperparameter tuning based on their higher ROC AUC scores (more than 95%).
+- Selected Random Forest, Extra Tree, and XGBoosting classifiers for hyperparameter tuning based on their higher ROC AUC scores (more than 95%).
-4. fter exhaustive grid search, identified the best hyperparameters for each model.
+- After exhaustive grid search, identified the best hyperparameters for each model.
-5. Evaluated models using a 10-fold cross-validation approach, employing ROC AUC score as a key metric.
+- Evaluated models using a 10-fold cross-validation approach, employing ROC AUC score as a key metric.

 ## Model Evaluation:
-1. The optimal model (XGB Classifier) was trained on 100% of the training data and evaluated on the reserved holdout set.
+- The optimal model (XGB Classifier) was trained on 100% of the training data and evaluated on the reserved holdout set.
-2. Model stacking and blending were employed but reduced the performance significantly, hence were not utilized.
+- Model stacking and blending were employed but reduced the performance significantly, hence were not utilized.
-3. The optimal model performs well on both the training and the hold-out datasets.
+- The optimal model performs well on both the training and the hold-out datasets.

 ## Feature Importance: Model interpretability using SHAP (Shapley Additive Explanations) Summary Plot.
 Achieved model interpretability through visualization of SHAP (Shapley Additive Explanations) summary plot.